This site requires a more recent version of Adobe Flash Player to function properly.

 - Threat of clients shifting to internal content delivery networks

-Akamai stated on a recent earnings call that the company believes that the media content delivery business, coming in from some of its biggest clients, will decrease in the near future.
+Akamai has stated on multiple occasions that the media content delivery business, coming in from some of its biggest clients, will decrease in the near future.
 This seems to be the after-effect of important customers such as Apple diverting traffic to their own content delivery networks.
 There is a possibility that these big clients could divert all of their traffic to their internal delivery networks on an accelerated schedule.
 Companies such as Netflix and Google were able to develop sustainable networks at a fast clip.
 Amazon went one step ahead and started offering CDN services to other companies, effectively becoming a competitor to Akamai.
 Nonetheless, companies such as Apple are still using Akamai’s services, and we believe that fully shifting to an internal content delivery network will be a phased and prolonged project.
 Additionally, there are fears that this “do-it-yourself” trend might catch on and other customers might decide to follow in Apple’s footsteps, but the resources and time required for establishing their own CDN will not make economic sense for smaller Akamai clients.
 All this leads us to believe that even though loss of business from some of its biggest clients will eat into Akamai’s future revenue growth, the company is not at immediate risk of losing a major portion of its revenue stream.
 In fact, during the second quarter of 2016, Akamai's revenue from its top 6 technology clients fell to 11% from 18% in the year ago period.

 Below are key drivers of Akamai's value that present opportunities for upside or downside to the current Trefis price estimate for Akamai.